+'''

-MoveActiveViewToSelection([start of selection])
+MoveActiveViewToSelection ([start of selection])

+'''

 Brings the object(s) currently selected into view.
 If start of selection is False, the end of the selection will be brought into view.
 If the optional argument is True or omitted, the start of the selection will be visible.
-Has the same effect as Shift + Home/End in Sibelius.
+Has the same effect as Shift + Home/ End in Sibelius.

-New([manuscript paper])
+New ([manuscript paper])

 Creates and shows a new score.
-If the optional parameter manuscript paper is not supplied, Sibelius will create a blank score; manuscript paper should be the filename of the manuscript paper you want to create, minus its .sib file extension.
+If the optional parameter manuscript paper is not supplied, Sibelius will create a blank score; manuscript paper should be the filename of the manuscript paper you want to create, minus its .sib file extension, optionally including the name of the category (subfolder) in which it is located, e.g. both "String orchestra" and "Orchestral orchestra" will work.
 Returns the score object corresponding to the new score.